openebs-archive/openebs-docs/docs/alphafeatures.md

 - cStor Pool expansion by adding disk.
 - Adding and removing cStor Pool.
 - Replacing a failed/slow Block Device from cStor Pool with a new Block device.
-- Scale up/down cStor Volume Replica.
+- Scale-up/scale-down cStor Volume Replicas.
 - cStor Volume capacity expansion.

-For detailed instructions on how to get started with the new cStor operators please refer to this [Quick-start guide](https://github.com/openebs/cstor-operators/blob/master/docs/quick.md).
+For detailed instructions on how to get started with the new cStor operators please refer this [Quick-start guide](https://github.com/openebs/cstor-operators/blob/master/docs/quick.md).

 ## NDM - Discover Partitions

-OpenEBS 1.10 added a feature in NDM to help with discovering partitions and virtual drives that don't have any uniquely identifiable attributes like a serial number or wwn.
+OpenEBS 1.10 added a feature in NDM to help with discovering partitions and virtual drives that don't have any uniquely identifiable attributes like a serial number or WWN.
 This feature makes use of the partition/filesystem id if it exists or will create a partition on an empty block device and use that partition id for unique identification.

 This feature is not yet ready for production use cases and can be enabled via a feature gate flag.
 The feature gate can be enabled by:
 - adding an additional arg (`--feature-gates=GPTBasedUUID`) to NDM DaemonSet or